 Did you know that Austin and Central Texas is conveniently located in the “Stone Belt” of the USA?
 This is an area approximating a “belt” that goes across the southern part of America.
 Theories include the higher temperatures, increased sweat and dehydration, and more minerals in the water supply.
 Lucky us!
 Fortunately, many patients who are diagnosed with a ureteral stone will be able to pass their stone without any intervention or surgical procedures.

-However, if you are not so lucky as to pass your stone spontaneously, Dr. Shaw and Dr. Law have extensive experience in quickly evaluating and treating kidney or ureteral stones in the fastest, most minimally invasive method possible.
+However, if you are not so lucky as to pass your stone spontaneously, Dr. Shaw has extensive experience in quickly evaluating and treating kidney or ureteral stones in the fastest, most minimally invasive method possible.
 Getting you back on your feet is our number one priority.

-Once your kidney stone is treated, Dr. Shaw and Dr. Law’s number one goal is for you to never have a stone again!
-Dr. Shaw and Dr. Law pride themselves on performing a thorough exam which includes a simple urine study, as well as analyzing the stone itself with photospectrometry (whew!) to find out why you make the stone, and stop or reduce it from happening again.
+Once your kidney stone is treated, Dr. Shaw’s number one goal is for you to never have a stone again!
+Dr. Shaw prides himself on performing a thorough exam which includes a simple urine study, as well as analyzing the stone itself with photospectrometry (whew!) to find out why you make the stone, and stop or reduce it from happening again.
 That’s our goal, no more stones.
 Although some patients are more challenging than others, he has patients who used to form several stones a year, who no longer do!

 The urinary tract is similar to a plumbing system, with a series of special pipes that transport water and salts through the body.
 A normal urinary tract includes two kidneys, two ureters, the bladder, and the urethra.
 The kidneys act as a filter system for the blood, cleansing it of poisonous materials while retaining valuable sugars, salts and minerals.
 Urine, the waste product of the filtration process, is produced in the kidney and continuously trickles through two 10 to 12-inch long tubes called ureters, all the way from the kidney to the bladder.
 The ureters are about one-fourth of an inch in diameter and their muscular walls contract to make waves of movement that forces urine into the bladder.
 The bladder is an expandable structure, and stores the urine until it can be conveniently disposed.
 The tube through which the urine flows out of the body is called the urethra.